oracle/rewrite-recipes/rewrite-weblogic/README.md

   -Drewrite.exportDatatables=true
 ```

-##### **Spring Framework upgrade:** Upgrading applications to WebLogic Server 15.1.1 BETA, Jakarta EE 9.1, Java 21 and Spring Framework 6.2.x
+##### **Spring Framework upgrade:** Upgrade applications to WebLogic Server 15.1.1 BETA, Jakarta EE 9.1, Java 21, and Spring Framework 6.2.x

-If your application is running with Spring Framework 5.x on WebLogic 12.x or 14.x and you want to migrate to Spring Framework 6.2.x, include the Spring Framework recipe to the command:
+If your application is running with Spring Framework 5.x on WebLogic 12.x or 14.x, and you want to migrate to Spring Framework 6.2.x, add the Spring Framework recipe to the command:

 ```shell
 mvn -U org.openrewrite.maven:rewrite-maven-plugin:run \